The Ultimate Guide to Health and Wellness Stipends

 • Journals or guided-journaling tools/apps

-• Self-care items like eye masks, headache wraps, or infrared lights
+• Self-care items (e.g., eye masks, headache wraps, infrared lights)

 • Smoking cessation programs

-• Any other physical or mental expenses that you deep eligible for expense reimbursement
+• Any other physical or mental expenses that you deem eligible for expense reimbursement

 health and wellness stipend examples